strimzi/strimzi.github.io/_posts/2023-08-23-kafka-node-pools-storage-and-scheduling.md

 author: jakub_scholz
 ---

+In our last post, we discussed how [node pools can help manage node IDs](https://strimzi.io/blog/2023/08/23/kafka-node-pools-node-id-management/) in Strimzi.
-Another two areas where Kafka Node Pools might be helpful is around storage and its management, and scheduling of pods.
+Now let's look at two other areas where Kafka Node Pools can be useful: handling storage and managing pod scheduling.
-And in this third blog post in our series about node pools, we will look into these areas in more detail.

 <!--more-->

-_This post is part of a bigger series about Kafka Node Pools.
+_This post is part of a series about Kafka node pools.
-The other parts published so far are:_
+Other posts include:_

 * _[Part 1 - Introduction](https://strimzi.io/blog/2023/08/14/kafka-node-pools-introduction/)_
 * _[Part 2 - Node ID Management](https://strimzi.io/blog/2023/08/23/kafka-node-pools-node-id-management/)_
 * _Part 3 - Storage & Scheduling (this post)_

-### Storage Management
+### Managing storage

-Most of the time, storage is a completely boring area.
+Most of the time, storage management in Strimzi is reassuringly boring.
-You deploy your Apache Kafka cluster, it provisions the persistent volumes ... and that is it for a long time.
+You deploy your Apache Kafka cluster, it provisions its persistent volumes...and that's it.
 The cluster will be running, storing new messages to the disks, reading them when requested by consumers, and finally deleting them when they are beyond their retention.
-And through all of this, you do not need to do anything about the storage It just works.
+And through all of this, you do not need to do anything about the storage.
+It's the epitome of "it just works".

 But from time to time, there will be some special requirements.
 Perhaps you need to expand the size of the disks because your brokers need to handle more data.
 Maybe you decommissioned some projects and your disks are now too big, so you want to shrink them.
 Or maybe you want to change the storage class used by the volumes and move to a new more performant or cheaper storage type.

-Some of these are easy to handle.
+Some of these changes are easy to handle.
 For example, increasing storage capacity is supported by Kubernetes on many different infrastructures.
 All you need to do is edit the `Kafka` custom resource and increase the volume size.

-But others are a bit harder.
+But other changes are a bit harder.
-If you want to change the storage class or shrink the disk size and use `type: jbod` storage (even if it is only with one volume), you have to go through this procedure:
+If you want to change the storage class or reduce the disk size while using `type: jbod` storage, even if it involves just a single volume, you have to go through this procedure:
 1. Add the new volume to the JBOD list with the new size or storage class
 2. Move all partitions from the old disk to the new disk
 3. Remove the old disk from the list of the JBOD disks

-This sounds easy.
+It's doesn't sound like a complicated process, and it wouldn't be if Cruise Control supported moving partitions from one disk to another.
+Unfortunately, that feature is currently unavailable.
-Unfortunately, Cruise Control currently does not support moving everything from one disk to another (there is an open PR [#1908](https://github.com/linkedin/cruise-control/pull/1908), so this feature might be added in the future).
+(There is an open PR [#1908](https://github.com/linkedin/cruise-control/pull/1908), so this feature might be added in the future).
-So you have to use Kafka's `kafka-reassign-partitions.sh` tool in the second step and manually reassign all the partition replicas.
+Instead, you have to use Kafka's `kafka-reassign-partitions.sh` tool in the second step and manually reassign all the partition replicas.
 And using the tool and monitoring the progress is not exactly user-friendly.
-And if you don't use `type: jbod` storage, you will be able to do this only completely manually by stopping the Strimzi Cluster Operator and manually changing the storage broker by broker.
+The situation becomes even more challenging if you don't use `type: jbod` storage, since you can't use the `kafka-reassign-partitions.sh` utility.
+In this situation, you have to stop the Strimzi Cluster Operator and manually change the storage broker by broker!
-That is even worse than using the `kafka-reassign-partitions.sh` utility.

 So, can node pools help with this?

-#### Storage in Kafka node pools
+#### Handling storage in Kafka node pools

 Each node pool has its own storage configuration.
 That alone is a major improvement.